 The student will be introduced to theater improvisation, which will emphasize creative stage activities not requiring a written script.
 Participation in activities of this course will release and enhance the work of serious acting students and show the students how to approach characterization viscerally rather than intellectually, spontaneously rather than intentionally.
-2 hrs. lecture/wk.

-THEA 130 Acting I (3 Hours) nbsp;
+THEA 130 Acting I (3 Hours) →

-Prerequisites: THEA 121 (with a grade of "C" or higher) or department approval.
+Prerequisites: THEA 121 with a grade of "C" or higher or department approval.

 Acting I will expand on the skills learned in Fundamentals of Acting and will concentrate on developing scene work.
 Emphasis will be on expanding creative potential through exercises in self-awareness, posture, movement, voice and personality projection.
 Students will complete a minimum of four in-class performances.
-3 hrs./wk. plus rehearsals and performances.